 This is going to be mostly up for personal preference as some hikers prefer not having anything under them while they sleep while others have no problem with this setup.

-There are numerous fantastic lightweight hammock producers that are constantly developing and improving their equipment in order to meet the needs of ever-changing consumer tastes.
+Numerous fantastic lightweight hammock producers are constantly developing and improving their equipment to meet the needs of ever-changing consumer tastes.

 Here is an excellent value for those looking to begin their hammock camping, ensuring you get a complete set of gear for those first times out that will keep you warm and safe!